 A thought leader on NATO and international security

-Dr. John R. Deni is a Research Professor of Joint, Interagency, Intergovernmental, and Multinational (JIIM) Security Studies at the U.S. Army War College's Strategic Studies Institute, a Nonresident Senior Fellow at the Atlantic Council, and an Adjunct Professorial Lecturer at American University's School of International Service.
+Dr. John R. Deni is a Research Professor of Joint, Interagency, Intergovernmental, and Multinational (JIIM) Security Studies at the U.S. Army War College's Strategic Studies Institute, a Nonresident Senior Fellow at the Atlantic Council, a Non-Resident Associate Fellow at the NATO Defence College, and an Adjunct Professorial Lecturer at American University's School of International Service.

 Before joining the U.S. Army War College, Dr. Deni worked for 8 years as a political advisor for senior U.S. military commanders in Europe.
 Prior to that, he spent 2 years as a strategic planner specializing in the military-to-military relationship between the United States and its European allies.